 I've seen everything from Canon Rebels to Nikon D4's and small mirrorless cameras being used when trekking in Nepal.

 If you don't have a camera then you might consider the following

 Mobile, DSLR or Mirrorless.

 Mobile: Nepal is a once in lifetime opportunity for fantastic photos.
 Personally, I would avoid the pitfall of using a mobile phone as your sole camera.
-Mobiles are great for selfies and social media, but for high resolution e.g. printing or viewing on a big screen they don't do justice to a photograph
+Mobiles are great for selfies and social media, but for zooming in, high resolution e.g. printing or viewing on a big screen they don't do justice to a photograph

 DSLR: Canon and Nikon are the main makers you should consider for what you might recognise as the standard big camera.
 They come in entry, mid-range and high-end ranges.
 You'll need a couple of lenses too.
 So their biggest draw back is weight and bulk.
 But, in return you get the best images.
 Batteries are a big plus here too as they last a long time (good for mountains).
 Both have lots of accessories and repair shops know the brands well.

 Mirrorless: These cameras are becoming more and more popular the world over.
 They are able to produce amazing photographs with none of the bulk or weight that DSLRs have.
 The main problem with them is expense, they are much smaller and can be fiddly.
 But perhaps most importantly for trekking is that they consume a lot of battery power.
 One charge may only last about 3-4 hours while a DSLR could give you days.
 In the mountains, that last point is important.

 My recommendation is to first and foremost understand when are you going, how long you'll be trekking , where are you going and why are you taking photos.